 "If you want to build a brand, you must focus your efforts on owning a word in the prospects’ mind.
 A word nobody else owns" - Al Ries

 With today’s consumers being bombarded with 5,000 brand messages a day, the first 7 seconds that a consumer is exposed to a brand is a make-or-break moment.
 The brand must captivate the consumer’s mind quickly or the consumer will move on.
-The brand must be able to entice consumers to find out more and then motivate consumers to see, think, feel or act in positive ways that benefit the brand.
+And the brand must be able to entice consumers to find out more and then motivate consumers to see, think, feel or act in positive ways that benefit the brand.

-- As the ego of the human mind works to regulate the id and superego, the brand’s big idea serves as the stabilizer between the inner motivations of those behind the brand and the outward projection.
-In a stabilizer role, the big idea must adjust to the actual reputation, yet send signals to steer the consumer’s mind towards the desired reputation that exists within the brand soul.
+- As the ego of the human mind works to regulate the id and superego, the brand idea works as the stabilizer between the inner motivations of those behind the brand and the outward reputation, which is a constantly-changing view of the brand.
+With a stabilizer role, the brand idea must adjust to the actual reputation yet send signals to steer the consumer’s mind towards the desired reputation, which helps to express the brand soul.

-Volvo seems obsessed with Safety
+Volvo seems obsessed with safety

 I am always pushing everyone to focus: focus on a tight target, own one main benefit area that no one else can own and then shout it from the mountaintop.
 The challenge here of getting what your brand stands down to one word would be the ultimate.
 I’d encourage you to take this for a test run and see where you get.
 But the bigger point is to, learn from how obsessed Volvo is around safety.